-Bread sauce is an English classic.
+Bread Sauce is an English classic.
 Traditionally served alongside the

-It is not complicated, but it cannot be made in a hurry.
+Making bread sauce is not complicated, but it cannot be made in a hurry.
 Or leastways if it is, it will be but a pale, tasteless imitation of a delicious sauce.
 So allow some time.
 (It does not mean any more kitchen work for you!)

 You'll also need a heavy bottomed pan with a tight-fitting lid.